 Let us see how these two technologies can make web browsing and mobile shopping experience better than ever before.

-Enhanced business conversion: Apart from loading delay and latency there are several other factors that lead to friction and obstacles resulting in lower business conversion compared to the potential.
+Enhanced Business Conversion: Apart from loading delay and latency there are several other factors that lead to friction and obstacles resulting in lower business conversion compared to the potential.
 Progressive apps coupled up with AMP technology can reduce such friction in checkout processes to a minimum and boost business conversion.
-According to a recent study, mobile commerce apps and websites utilising this combination of technologies enjoy at least 50% more conversion rate than earlier.
+According to a recent study, mobile commerce apps and websites utilizing this combination of technologies enjoy at least 50% more conversion rate than earlier.

-Easy integration: The biggest encouragement to opt for this combination of technologies is the easy integration of these technologies.
-A business can easily utilise the combination of these two technologies without fully revamping the website.
-They can quickly utilise the power of these technologies for business benefits without spending a hefty on web development.
+Easy Integration: The biggest encouragement to opt for this combination of technologies is the easy integration of these technologies.
+A business can easily utilize the combination of these two technologies without fully revamping the website.
+They can quickly utilize the power of these technologies for business benefits without spending a hefty on web development.

 Combining AMP in PWA: How Does It Work?